microsoft/pxt/docs/defining-blocks.md

 * If `@param` annotation is available with an `eg:` section, the first value is used as the shadow value.
-* An optional `help` attribute can be used to point to an specific documentation path.
+* An optional `help` attribute can be used to point to a specific documentation path.
 To define custom help for extension blocks, see [GitHub Extension Authoring](/extensions/github-authoring).
 * If the parameter has a default value (``interval`` in this case), it is **not** exposed in blocks.
 * If you want to include minimum and maximum value range for a numeric parameter, you can use square brackets with the range [min-max] after the parameter name in the `@param` annotation.
 It is important to include the shadow value if you are using a range.
      - `@param` power [0-7] a value in the range 0..7, where 0 is the lowest power and 7 is the highest. `eg:` 7